KeithSistrunk/KeithSistrunk/README.md

 - ✅ Built on [LLM/model — e.g. GPT-4o / Gemini]
 - ✅ Evidence-based output — every finding backed by the raw request/response
 - ✅ [Safe-mode / read-only by default — if it has guardrails]
--
-AI-powered red team application built to audit web applications against the OWASP Top 10.
-Used to identify and confirm a live XSS vulnerability (OWASP A03:2021) in AuditIQ production — demonstrating a complete offensive/defensive AI security workflow.
-Built as a class project in an AI security engineering program.

 ---